modrinth/docs/docs/getting-started.md

 Note the part between the version and the domain :P

 :::
 If you are feeling particularly adventurous, you can use the staging api, which is in active development (and has all the shiny new features), but only includes test mods.
-The base URL for the staging api is:
+The base URL for the staging API is:
 ```
 https://staging-api.modrinth.com/{version}/
 ```
 ### Projects

-In modrinth, projects are any type of item that modrinth provides for users to download (currently only includes modpacks and mods).
+In modrinth, projects are any type of item that Modrinth provides for users to download (currently only includes modpacks and mods).

 Projects have a unique id, usually gibberish, like `tsi4hUoN`, as well as another characteristic, called a *slug*.